MerlinEl/Micra/README.md

 Sawing our time and keeping good mood.
 Any multiple operation or difficulties can be solved with several clicks.

+instalation:

+1) Unpack zip file anywhere in hd, like C:\Micra4 2)drag and drop file _Loader.ms in to 3Ds Max window. thats all, enjoy you work :-D

+René (MerlinEl)

 CZ:
 Micra Tools je sestava mnoha nástrojů, které jsou sloučeny do jedné aplikace.
 Tyto nástroje zjednodušují a urychlují práci v 3DsMax.